DATE FORMATS

 The type can be given in either of two forms, a name or number (numeric expression) as follows:

-Type Date-output format ------------- ----------------------------------------------------------- 0 a string of length zero 1 or YMD 6-character format without slashes: yymmdd 2 or MDY 8-character format with slashes: mm/dd/yy 3 or Char Spelled out: Month dd, yyyy 4 or Full Spelled out: Weekday, Month dd, yyyy; valid only for years 1980-2079 5 or Lchar Last day of month spelled out in format 3 (Char) 6 or DMY 11-byte string in format dd-MMM-yyyy (example 03-NOV-1990) 7 or Variable formatted without slashes according to SET DATE TO command (See SET DATE TO) 8 or Long ISO-8601 standard 8-character format without slashes: yyyymmdd 9 or Last Last day of month in format 1 (YMD) or 8 (Long), depending on whether SET DATE TO command set year to YY or YYYY
+Type Date-output format ------------- ----------------------------------------------------------- 0 system-wide date reset 1 or YMD 6-character format without slashes: yymmdd 2 or MDY 8-character format with slashes: mm/dd/yy 3 or Char Spelled out: Month dd, yyyy 4 or Full Spelled out: Weekday, Month dd, yyyy; similar to date(0), but local workstation only 5 or Lchar Last day of month spelled out in format 3 (Char) 6 or DMY 11-byte string in format dd-MMM-yyyy (example 03-NOV-1990) 7 or Variable formatted without slashes according to SET DATE TO command (See SET DATE TO) 8 or Long ISO-8601 standard 8-character format without slashes: yyyymmdd 9 or Last Last day of month in format 1 (YMD) or 8 (Long), depending on whether SET DATE TO command set year to YY or YYYY

 Shortcut: When specifying type by name, only the first character is usually required.
 The exception is for Lchar, Long, and Last, which require two characters to resolve ambiguity.
 If only one is given, Lchar is assumed.